Table of Contents

 E-Bike laws in Queensland (QLD)

-Like Victoria, Queensland has established the same rules as in NSW’s e-bike regulations.
-However, the type of assistance is not differentiated, and the motor has to cut power at 25 km/h.
+Like Victoria, Queensland has established the same rules as NSW’s e-bike regulations.
+However, the assistance type is not differentiated, and the motor has to cut power at 25 km/h.

 Read more: Electric Bicycle Rules QLD